 - Hedge Fund Trading Strategies (Backtests And Examples)

-Python trading strategies and systems
+Python trading strategies

 - How I Created A Trend Following Trading Strategy Using Python (Backtest And Code)